Most sore throat are not caused by bacteria. Below are some common reasons for a sore throat.

 What's really going on: Your sore throat stems from stomach acid backing up into your esophagus (acid reflux).

 How to treat it: If you smoke, quit.
 Avoid spicy, fatty, or acidic foods (citrus and tomato products), chocolate and peppermint.
 Cut down on the size of your meals, avoid eating within three hours of bedtime and elevate the head of your bed six inches.
-Unlike heartburn, acid reflux causing throat pain doesn't generally respond to over the counter antacids.
-Talk to your doctor about prescription drugs.
+If you feel that your sore throat is caused by reflux there are numerous over-the-counter stomach acid medications, but make sure to see your healthcare provider if the symptoms do not improve.

 What it feels like: Your throat is continually raw and your voice is hoarse, but you have no fever or malaise.
 Chances are you talk a lot--teaching, answering phones, making presentations.